surlykke/Go-Generics-with-constraints/README.md

 ### A note about the syntax

-As you can see the syntax I use for generic differs somewhat from what Taylor has proposed.

-`\` and `/` are used as delimiters.
-I prefer not to overload  `[]` or `()` with a new usage, and I prefer `MyFunc\Foo/(f)` to `MyFunc(Foo)(f)`.

-Also, I prefer to have the type parameter list _before_ keywords `type` and `func` in declarations.
-This, I feel, makes generic definition 'stand out' more.

-To my knowledge, there is no other legal use of backslash in Go outside strings and runes.
-Hence there is no need for a keyword, like `template` or `gen`, to mark the start of a generic declaration.
-`\` will serve that purpose.

-The main drawback is that if you nest: `Foo\Baa\T//` the last pair of forward slashes will be interpreted as starting a line comment.
-You'll have to insert a space: `Foo\Baa\T/ /`, or perhaps slightly nicer: `Foo\ Baa\T/ /`.

-This is reminiscent of the `>>` issue in C++ template programming so you could view it as a (weird) homage to C++.
-In my mind it's not a huge problem.

-Another note: I'm not including type deduction in this proposal.
+I follow the syntax proposed by Taylor, except that I don't use type deduction.
-I prefer to state explicitly the value of type parameters, and I prefer to think of `Push\int/(l, 2)` as a call to a _distinct_ function with the _name_ `Push\int/` rather than a call to a function `Push` with a type parameter `int`.
+I prefer to state explicitly the value of type parameters, and it seems to me that type deduction is a form of overloading.
+Something which was deliberately left out of Go 1.

-I would like to point out, though, that neither the choice of delimiters nor the absence of type deduction are essential to this proposal.
-It could easily be rewritten to use another pair of delimiters and type deduction could be added.
+This is a minor point, though.
-Both, I guess, at the cost of some increase in compiler complexity.
+One could add type deduction to this proposal at the cost, I guess, of some increase in compiler complexity.

 ## Constraints